3G Network Closure FAQ

 What devices are affected by the 3G closure?

-Some older 4G phones that do not have a feature called 'VoLTE' (Voice over Long Term Evolution) will not be able to make and receive voice calls.
+Some older 4G phones that don’t have a feature called “VoLTE” won’t be able to make and receive voice calls after the 3G shutdown.

 I have a 3G phone, how does this affect me?